u1i/yoisho/README.md

 # Credit Card Balance

-This APIs works just like v2 of to the ATM locator, documentation will come soon:
+This APIs works just like v2 of to the ATM locator.

 ### Run the container